sm354/NLP-A1/README.md

 4. Currency is also spelled out. “$15.24” is converted to “fifteen dollars and twenty four cents”.
    “£11” is converted to “eleven pounds”.

+### Takeaways

+Mechanism to analyse and/or annotate data using regular expressions.

 ## Running Mode

 Predictions